JadAbiZaki/Good-Game-gaming-lounge-/README.md

 # Good-Game-gaming-lounge-
-Steam-like lounge made by teammates and myself
+Steam-like lounge application made by teammates and myself Includes 3 games: Chess, Sudoku, Tic-Tic-Toe.
+Made in java using the Eclipse IDE